DPRM: A Plug-in Doob h transform-induced Token-Ordering Module for Discrete Diffusion Models: Experiment Details and Mechanism Controls

-We probe these assumptions on Countdown, where difficulty labels are especially interpretable because they correspond to the number of operands in the target arithmetic expression.
-In addition to the ordinary pass@$K$ evaluations, we ran five instrumented reruns: random aligned-order DMPO, confidence-only Progressive DMPO (\(\beta=0\)), and DPRM-DMPO with \(\beta\in\{0.5,1.0,2.0\}\).
-Every diagnostic run logs the progressive phase, confidence bin, selected-token indicator, CE loss, true-token log-probability, terminal reward, DPRM score, DPRM value, schedule mix, and CE true-logit gradient proxy.
-The diagnostics below are still indirect: they use CE and gradient proxies rather than exact forward-KL decrements, and the online DPRM score is bucketized rather than an exact Doob process reward.
-Their purpose is to check observable implications of the theorem's assumptions.
+\Cref{app:optimization_advantage} formalizes a finite-sample optimization story with two practical claims.
+First, confidence is useful early because high-confidence positions are usually easier local denoising decisions.
+Second, confidence can become too narrow later because hard tasks may require visiting order classes that are not locally most confident but have higher future reward.
+The theorem calls these late useful classes \emph{residual families}; in experimental terms, they are simply under-selected bucket regions that still lead to better terminal outcomes.

-\paragraph{Optimization trace.} We first inspect the training-reward trace in \Cref{fig:countdown_reward_curve_stitched}.
-Random DMPO was resumed from its early checkpoint, so the plotted curve stitches the initial and resumed runs; Progressive DMPO and DMPO-DPRM are plotted from their completed matched runs.
-This plot mainly targets the early-stage part of the theorem.
-The separation between train--test aligned progressive ordering and random masking is consistent with the assumption that confidence helps concentrate finite optimization budget on easier and more stable masked states.
-DPRM remains competitive with the confidence-only progressive scaffold under the same budget, which is expected because the DPRM controller is scheduled to inherit confidence behavior before its process-reward estimates become reliable.
+This subsection is organized as a reader's guide to the diagnostics.
+It answers four questions.
+Does confidence really identify easier positions?
+Does DPRM recover some useful low-confidence coverage without reverting to random exploration?
+Does the online bucket estimator show the empirical-Bernstein shrinkage predicted for the sampling-error term?
+Is the gain more than a reward-blind entropy increase or a hand-designed EOT fix?
+The first three questions are probed with instrumented Countdown logs; the last uses SDPO-DNA and LLaDA-V controls summarized in \Cref{fig:theory_mechanism_summary,tab:theory_entropy_bucket_controls}.

-\paragraph{Token-level evidence for the early proxy assumption.} \Cref{fig:countdown_theory_token_diagnostics} uses the instrumented reruns rather than final pass@$K$ curves.
-Panel~(a) shows that confidence bins strongly track local denoising difficulty: in the early stage, the weighted correlation between confidence bin and candidate CE loss is negative for all methods, ranging from \(-0.94\) to \(-0.97\) in \Cref{tab:countdown_theory_log_diagnostics}.
-Panel~(b) compares the selected tokens.
-Random ordering selects tokens with early CE \(0.740\), whereas Progressive DMPO and DPRM-DMPO reduce this to \(0.477\) and \(0.442\) for the \(\beta=1\) DPRM run.
-This supports the first theorem assumption in the precise sense used by the proof: confidence does not need to equal the true gradient norm; it only needs to select a locally easier and more stable subfamily often enough to improve finite-sample optimization.
+For Countdown, difficulty labels are the number of operands in the target arithmetic expression.
+The diagnostic suite includes random aligned-order DMPO, confidence-only Progressive DMPO (\(\beta=0\)), and DPRM-DMPO with \(\beta\in\{0.5,1.0,2.0\}\).
+Each run logs the progressive phase, confidence bin, selected-token indicator, CE loss, true-token log-probability, terminal reward, DPRM score, DPRM value, schedule mix, and a CE true-logit gradient proxy.
+These are proxies for the theorem's forward-KL and gradient quantities, not direct measurements of the theorem constants.